Becoming an Insurance Agent at Farm Bureau

 Take control of your professional future, and complete the 'Get Started' form to learn more about how to become an insurance professional.

-As a Reserve Agent, you’ll arrange your work schedule and earn commission for your sales while making your way toward meeting the requirements to become a licensed insurance agent.
-By participating in the Reserve Agent Program, you’re taking the necessary steps to help you in the decision-making process without jeopardizing your financial stability or sacrificing your current employment.
+During the Agent Development Program, you’ll arrange your work schedule and earn commission for your sales while making your way toward meeting the requirements to become a licensed insurance agent.
+By participating in the Agent Development Program, you’re taking the necessary steps to help you in the decision-making process without jeopardizing your financial stability or sacrificing your current employment.

 Once you successfully complete this 4-month program, you'll find transitioning to a contracted agent relatively simple.
 After all you've built a foundation for success, and you’ve met the requirements to be an insurance agent.